tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 but disregarding their language learning advice.

 * **All About Particles.**
-A book Khatz used a long time ago when he learned Japanese.
+A nicely organized book simply described as "godsend".
-For each grammar point in the book there's a short explanation and several example sentences with translations, which is perfect for our purposes.
+For each grammar point in the book there's a short explanation and several natural example sentences with translations.
-Other than that, I don't think there's anything special about the book, people read it because Khatz did it.
+Khatz used this book a long time ago when he learned Japanese.
 You'll find it on [z-lib](https://z-lib.org/) or on [Torrent sites](resources.html#torrent-trackers).
 * [Sakubi](https://sakubi.neocities.org/).
 It is written with immersion learners in mind.